 A Remote Pilot Certificate from the FAA is legally required to fly a drone for any non-recreational purpose.
 This isn’t limited to drone cinematography and photography but also includes using a drone for any business purpose, such as surveying.
-Vervocity’s own videographer has this certification and is ready to capture aerial drone footage for your company.
+Vervocity’s own videographer has this certification and is ready to capture aerial drone videos for your company.

 When it comes to drone operations, remember that a pilot operating without the FAA license, as well as the business that hired them, can face steep fines if the drone is used for business purposes.
 These fines can be up to $1,100 per occurrence for the pilot, and even higher for the client that hired them – up to $11,000!
 Not only can your business receive fines for hiring an unlicensed pilot, but the FAA also puts the burden of verification on the shoulders of the client – meaning it’s your responsibility to know whether your pilot is licensed or not.